Groceries in Finland

 Sign up for the Loyalty Program

-The Loyalty Cards page is all about signing up for Kesko's K-Plussa-kortti, S-Group's S-etukortti, &/or Suomen Lähikauppa's YkkösBonus-kortti, which can save you money in various ways.
+The Loyalty Cards page is all about signing up for Kesko's K-Plussa and/or S-Group's S-Etukortti, which can save you money in various ways.
 For example, sale items in some supermarkets are only available to cardholders; otherwise you pay the normal price.
 Even when buying regular-priced groceries, it's good to be a cardholder because you will add to your 'total monthly spend', or similar, and later receive some benefit such as cash vouchers in return.

 Try 'Own Brand' Products

 The big chains each market their 'own brand' labels, as well as branded products.
-Kesko's are called Pirkka and Euro Shopper, S-Group's is Rainbow, and Suomen Lähikauppa's is Eldorado.
+Kesko's include Pirkka and Euro Shopper, and S-Group's is Rainbow.
 The products are usually as much as 25% less than the 'big' brand names.
 I'm no expert on food OR shopping, but my experience over many years is:

 - Every Pirkka product I've tried has been from fine to excellent.
 They are good quality and easily on a par with the brand names.
 The Costa Rica coffee is great; my second favourite only to Presidentti Gold Label Black, which is about 4 times the price per kilogram.
 In my opinion, Pirkka is nine thumbs up!

 - Recently I've been using more Rainbow products, since the Sale supermarket is close to home.
 The quality of Rainbow products has been improving consistently over the years and I now regularly buy Rainbow cheese, eggs, pasta, and many other products, and they are all good.
-Try Toffee Duo - sweet!
 I think the prices are 5-10% lower than Pirkka products, too.

 The above supermarkets are handy and cost-effective for most people's day-to-day needs.
 Before moving on to 'specialist' shops, however, I should mention Stockmann.
 The oldest and perhaps most prestigious department store in Finland, each Stockmann store has a delicatessen / supermarket section.
 Stockmann has a bit of a reputation for high prices, but their grocery prices are actually very reasonable and they sell many products which are hard to find elsewhere.
 If you're a foreigner looking for something from your home country, it's always worth checking Stockmann!